 Another way to use mace is by adding a little to your beverage – chocolate drinks and tropical punch.
 Yes, give it a bit of punch – spice it up!

 Ground mace is more commonly available and cheaper too.
 It keeps its flavour fairly well, better than most ground spices.
 Mixed spice and the garam masala, an Indian spice mix are blends made from a combination of spices which include mace.

-Mace blades keep very well in an airtight container and you can be pop it into a coffee grinder to easily grind them as and when you need them.
+Mace blades keep very well in an airtight container and you can pop it into a spice grinder to easily grind them as and when you need them.
 You may want to check out my spice grinder review and best electric spice grinder recommendations here.